 Yes, your SD card got corrupt if it has any of these symptoms!

-You will be unable to do anything with your camera as a black screen appears along with an error message 'SD card is not accessible.
+A black screen appears along with an error message 'SD card is not accessible.
 The file or directory is corrupted and unreadable.'

 Whenever your SD card gets corrupt, there is no guarantee that you will always recover your data back.
-In the case of physical damage, you may not be able to repair it, but a software error can be tackled in some simple ways.
+In the case of physical damage, you may not be able to repair it, but a logical error can be tackled in some simple ways.

 Wait!
 Have you tried any of these First Aids/Handy fixes before going further?

 Determine the type of your SD card; then it may require an SDHC device to read it.
 At times, some devices like readers and cameras may need software download to read the SDHC cards.
 Therefore, go to the device manufacturer's website and find out whether such an upgrade is needed or not.

 7 Fixes For Corrupt SD Card and Photo Recovery (An Infographic Chart)